2023 Advisory Board

 Michael C. Barnes is Chairman of the Center for U.S. Policy, a not-for-profit organization advancing solutions to the nation’s substance misuse, mental health, and incarceration crises.
 He is also Principal Attorney at Sequel Legal, where he practices health and drug law and policy.

 Mr. Barnes previously founded and managed DCBA Law & Policy, a law firm recognized nationally for its work in health care and drug policy.
 He co-created and successfully exited a global health care and policy consulting firm and a private residential substance misuse treatment program.

 Mr. Barnes has provided legal, political, and issue analysis for national news networks, including CNBC, CNN, and MSNBC.
-He has been a member of the advisory board for the Rx Drug Abuse & Heroin Summit since 2011, the National Sheriffs’ Association’s Drug Enforcement Committee since 2014, and the editorial board for the Journal of Opioid Management since 2015.
+He has been a member of the advisory board for the Rx and Illicit Drug Summit since 2011, the National Sheriffs’ Association’s Drug Enforcement Committee since 2014, and the editorial board for the Journal of Opioid Management since 2015.

 Mr. Barnes was a political appointee under President George W. Bush, having served as confidential counsel in the White House Office of National Drug Control Policy.